1

 How to become an Amazon local delivery driver?

-To become an Amazon local delivery driver, applicants typically need a valid driver's license, a clean driving record, and a reliable vehicle that meets size and insurance requirements.
-Candidates often complete an online application, pass a background check, and may need to attend an orientation or training session.
+To become an Amazon local delivery driver, applicants typically need a valid driver's license, a clean driving record, and a reliable vehicle that meets size requirements.
+Candidates often complete an online application, pass a background check, and may need to undergo a brief training or onboarding process.
 Prior delivery or customer service experience can be beneficial, and drivers usually work flexible hours based on delivery schedules.

 What is the difference between Local Amazon Delivery vs FedEx Delivery Driver?